 Clarinetist Marguerite Levin is a flourishing performer and teacher in the Boston area.
-She is a member of the North Winds Quintet and can be frequently found playing with the Lexington Symphony, Symphony New Hampshire, Hanover Theater, North Shore Music Theater and extra with the Boston Ballet Orchestra.
+She is a member of the North Winds Quintet and can be frequently found playing with the Plymouth Philharmonic, Lexington Symphony, Symphony New Hampshire, Hanover Theater, North Shore Music Theater and extra with the Boston Ballet Orchestra.

 Levin is a founding member of Baltimore-based Trio Montage, an ensemble dedicated to commissioning new music for clarinet, baritone voice and piano and reinventing art songs from the classical voice repertoire.
 Trio Montage has toured in Maryland, Massachusetts, Florida, Texas, Italy and St. Croix.